-1.1 All Saints Church was originally built in the 12th century, although there has been a Church on the site since the 12th century the present building dated from the 19th century.
+1.1 All Saint's Church was originally built in the 12th century, although there has been a Church on the site since the 12th century the present building dated from the 19th century.

-The current church was built in 1832 incorporating the base of the Tower and two pillars from the original building.
+The current Church was built in 1832 incorporating the base of the Tower and two pillars from the original building.
 Some carved heads and two prone figures were also saved.
-In 1872 the Chancel and high roof were added and the galleries were moved.
+In 1872 the Chancel and high roof were added, and the galleries were moved.
 In 1985, the rear of the Church was altered for use as a Church Hall.
 This comprised of a large upper room and toilet and lower room with toilet and beverage area.
 Two rows of pews were removed but no structural changes made so that it can be dismantled, if desired.

-- 1.2 The Church is located on Church View in the village of Hurworth on Tees which lies on the northern boundary of the river Tees in the very centre of the village. - 1.3 Hurworth is a village in the borough of Darlington, within the ceremonial county of County Durham, England. - 1.4 Ordnance Survey Map NZ308 101 see attached location plan. - General Description of Church - 1.5 The Church building is a cruciform Church with a four-bay aisled Nave that has a west Tower and a south Porch, Transepts, a Chapel in the Angle of the North Transept, and a three-bay Chancel with two-bay aisle and an un-aisled sanctuary. - 1.6 The external walls are of close-jointed squared and tooled stone with ashlar dressings. - 1.7 The roofs are largely covered in graduated Lakeland slates.
-However the Northern side aisle to the nave is covered in welsh slate laid in even courses. - 1.8 Trees - 1.9 The Church is a Grade II Listed Building under the Town and Country Planning Act and lies in a Conservation Area.
+- 1.2 The Church is located on Church View in the village of Hurworth on Tees which lies on the northern boundary of the river Tees in the very centre of the village. - 1.3 Hurworth is a village in the borough of Darlington, within the ceremonial county of County Durham, England. - 1.4 Ordnance Survey Map NZ308 101. - General Description of Church - 1.5 The Church building is a cruciform Church with a four-bay aisled Nave that has a west Tower and a south Porch, Transepts, a Chapel in the Angle of the North Transept, and a three-bay Chancel with two-bay aisle and an un-aisled sanctuary. - 1.6 The external walls are of close-jointed squared and tooled stone with ashlar dressings. - 1.7 The roofs are largely covered in graduated Lakeland slates.
+However, the northern side aisle to the nave is covered in Welsh slate laid in even courses. - 1.8 Trees, the Churchyard contains several mature trees.
+The PCC would be well advised to have the trees condition surveyed by a qualified arborist. - 1.9 The Church is a Grade II Listed Building under the Town and Country Planning Act and lies in a Conservation Area.
 The Planning Authority is Darlington Borough Council.
 The listing status is attached to this in the Appendix. - 1.10 Little remains visible of the Medieval Church; it is clear that some of its fabric survives, but it is difficult to ascertain exactly how much.
 A plan of 1828 shows the building in what was presumably its Medieval form.

 The first of two major 19th century reconstruction took place in 1831, carried out and apparently designed by the Darlington builder Thomas Tibbats.
 A number of drawings associated with the work survive and a series can be viewed in the archive of the Incorporated Church Building Society www.churchplansonline.org.